weaviate/weaviate-io/developers/weaviate/quickstart/installation.md

 We will use the free sandbox tier from _Weaviate Cloud Service_ (WCS) for this tutorial.

 WCS is a managed service, so you don't have to install or maintain anything to run Weaviate.
-WCS is the fastest way 🚀 to create a new Weaviate instance, so let's spin up an instance with it.
+WCS is the fastest way 🚀 to create a new Weaviate instance, so let's spin up an instance with it for use throughout this tutorial.

 :::info Prefer a local instance?
 If you prefer a local instance of Weaviate, we recommend getting started with Docker.
 Please refer to [the separate section below](#running-weaviate-with-docker) to follow along.